Where Some Ideas Are Stranger Than Others...

 "Oh, and you've never misplaced anything." scowled Halliday.
 "It must be in your office, I'll just run and fetch it." she paused, tugging the brim of her cap down.
 "Aye, I left it on top of your synthesizers."

-The required parts of the vehicle now retrieved, it was only a matter of minutes before they were on their way, the rickety old car careening around corners and lurching down hills, because Jed proved to like driving extremely fast.
+The required parts of the vehicle now retrieved, it was only a matter of minutes before they were on their way, the rickety old car careening around corners and lurching down hills, because Jed liked driving extremely fast.
 Benny was soon gripping her hat with one hand and desperately clinging to the back seat with the other.
-Halliday had given up on keeping her own hat on and had tossed it onto the floorboards, pinning it with one foot.
+Halliday had given up on keeping her own hat on, tossing it onto the floorboards and pinning it with one foot.
 Instead she focussed on keeping her spectacles in place.

 "Do you think the bridge might be out?"
 Halliday bawled over the wind and the car's protests.

 "Why would it be?
 It hasn't been raining."
 Jed shouted back.
 Bridge?
 Benny thought to herself in horror.
 Spurred by her experiences of the morning, she added her own voice to the cacophony.

 "Maybe we should make sure the brakes work before we get there?"